mysosnovskaya/data-bus-experiments/README.md

 ### Results

-All the results (result files of the program) are stored in `results` directory.
+All the results (result files of the program) are stored in `tbb-runner/results` directory.